br-automation-com/Config-lib-AR/README.md

 | 50011 | ERR_BUFFER_SIZE | New data exceeds the buffer size, increase BUFFER_SIZE |
 | 50012 | ERR_DATA_SIZE | Read data exceeds the size of the data variable, increase DATA_SIZE |
 | 50020 | ERR_ENTRY_NOT_FOUND | Entry was not found in file |

+All other error numbers are generated from included libraries that can be found in the Automation Studio help.

 <a name="Revision-History"></a>